VMLYR/journey-driven-development/en/04_techniques/09_maturing_the_practice.md

 Readily acknowledge the learning curve for testing is an investment

 Avoid sounding righteous about testing.
-A good technique is to “blame” VMLYR leadership for the requirement to test:  “We’re graded on testing our code”
+A good technique is to “blame” VML leadership for the requirement to test:  “We’re graded on testing our code”

 ##### Plant the Seeds